elementary/website/docs/human-interface-guidelines.md

 ### Categories {#categories}

-The following categories may be used to aid with searching or browsing for your app:
+The following categories may be used to aid with searching or browsing for your app.
+Keep in mind that you can add more than one and you should add all that apply:

 * AudioVideo
 * Audio